david-winfield2000/david-winfield2000/README.md

 Outside of work, I’m still very much into coding.
 I build side projects, try out new tech, and spend way too much time tweaking my Neovim config.

 I also have a life outside of tech!
 I go to the gym, play volleyball, mess around with a few musical instruments, and enjoy RPGs and other hobbies.
-I tend to collect interests as if they're Pokemon (gotta catch 'em all).
+I tend to collect hobbies as if they're Pokemon (gotta catch 'em all).

 Welcome to my portfolio.